AFewDragons/DragonState/README.md

 * A key/value based state
 * Access via Scriptable Objects in the project hierachy
 * Create your own state types
+* Base states for int/float/string/bool included

 ### Install

 #### Unity Package Manager

 To install this project using the Unity Package Manager, add the following via the Package

 ```
 https://github.com/AFewDragons/GlobalState.git